dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 #### `IDependencyModel` Identifiers

-Instances of `IDependencyModel`'s produced by an `IProjectDependenciesSubTreeProvider` must have an `Id` propety that's unique to that provider and that project.
+Instances of [`IDependencyModel`][IDependencyModel]'s produced by an [`IProjectDependenciesSubTreeProvider`][IProjectDependenciesSubTreeProvider] must have an `Id` propety that's unique to that provider and that project.

 For dependencies obtained via MSBuild evaluations (Packages, Assemblies, etc...) the `Id` is just the `OriginalItemSpec`.

 #### `IDependency` Identifiers

-Once a dependency model is integrated into a dependencies snapshot as an `IDependency`, its `Id` will be constructed from the target framework, provider type and model ID.
+Once a dependency model is integrated into a dependencies snapshot as an [`IDependency`][IDependency], its `Id` will be constructed from the target framework, provider type and model ID.
 For example: `netstandard2.0/nugetdependency/newtonsoft.json`

 This allows the ID to be unique within both the provider and the target framework.